-StarTimes unveils Xmas promo, grants viewing access to 4 devices – The Sun Nigeria
+StarTimes unveils xmas promo, grants viewing access to 4 devices – The Sun Nigeria

 “StarTimes has been on the frontline of this transformation.
 We upgraded our streaming app StarTimes ON to make information and entertainment more easily available to smartphone users.

 “As Christmas approaches, families like to spend quality time watching TV series and movies together at home.
 TNT Africa will show them the best Hollywood movies while with PBO TV, they will access top Nollywood films.
-On FOX, TLNovelas and TDC, they will be able to browse great dramas & telenovelas from the U.S.A., Latin America and Turkey.
-Also, loads of Bollywood and Chinese movies and series will thrill them.
+On FOX, TLNovelas and TDC, they will be able to browse great dramas & telenovelas from the U.S.A., Latin America and Turkey.”

-“News and documentaries aficionados can also enjoy thrilling programs on National Geographic Channel (NGC), National Geographic Wild (NGW)

-“Kids are not forgotten with amazing channels: Cbeebies, Toonami, Jimjam, BabyTV, Nickelodeon, ST Kids, Pineapple TV and DreamWorks.

 Leave a Reply